-Alverno College's Doctorate of Nursing Practice degree will prepare you to assume leadership roles in complex clinical environments, lead the development of health care policy, translate research into practice and serve as role models, facilitators, consultants and expert clinicians in health care.
+Alverno College's Doctor of Nursing Practice degree will prepare you to assume leadership roles in complex clinical environments, lead the development of health care policy, translate research into practice and serve as role models, facilitators, consultants and expert clinicians in health care.

-In response to market demand and the increasingly complex health care landscape, Alverno launched the Doctorate of Nursing degree in January 2017.
+In response to market demand and the increasingly complex health care landscape, Alverno launched the Doctor of Nursing degree in January 2017.
 Throughout the program, you will have access to the expertise and resources you need to take your leadership skills to the next level.

 • Leadership (32 credits)